CINCINNATI -- Demolition of the Music Hall pedestrian bridge over Central Parkway will begin Monday, city officials have announced.

-City Manager Harry Black said the supporting piers and foundation will be left to support the new bridge.
+In his memo, Black said the supporting piers and foundation will be left to support the new bridge.
 Engineers determined those are still structurally sound, he said.

 To accommodate the closures, Central Avenue will convert to a two-way road between 12th and 14th streets to accommodate detours.